adityajivoji/Stylus_Snake/README.md

 ## Methods

-* Using sprite class
+* Using sprite class and hsv backprojection with opencv
-* Without using sprite class
+* Without using sprite class and hsv backprojection with opencv

 ### Basic to Both the methods